ssmi8/The-Running-Club/README.md

 - As a Site User I can click on a post to read the full article.
 - As a Site User / Admin User I can view comments on an article.
 - As a Site User / Admin User I can view the number of likes on each post.

+### CRUD Functionality

+The site offers a feature to Creade, Read, Update and Delete articles they post, as well as any bookings a user has made.

+- Create - new (un-authenticated) users can register with The Running Club to create a user account, and members (authenticated users) can comment/like articles and book runs with groups.

+- Read - authenticated users can view all of the runs they have booked.

+- Update - authenticated users can edit their articles and reschedule any of their bookings by changing a booking to their new preferred time and date.

+- Delete - authenticated users can cancel any of their bookings, as well delete articles they have published.

 ## Features